bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 ##### Datetime Functions

+- `DATETIME`: constructs a new datetime, either from an existing one or the current datetime, and augments it by adding/subtracting intervals of time and/or truncating it to various units.
 - `YEAR`: returns the year component of a datetime.
 - `MONTH`: returns the month component of a datetime.
 - `DAY`: returns the day component of a datetime.